Q: What do the Certified Wildlife Friendly™ labels mean?

-Q: How do Certified Wildlife Friendly® and Predator Friendly® differ?
+Q: How do Certified Wildlife Friendly™ and Predator Friendly™ differ?

 Both labels rigorously protect key species (see above) that are a conservation priority.
-In keeping with each label’s name, Certified Wildlife Friendly™ producers protect a wide range of wildlife, and Predator Friendly® producers ensure predators are able to play their keystone role in ecosystems.
-Both labels recognize producers who make a significant contribution to wildlife conservation.
+In keeping with each label’s name, Certified Wildlife Friendly™ producers protect a wide range of wildlife, and Predator Friendly™ producers ensure predators are able to play their keystone role in ecosystems.
+Both labels recognize enterprises that make a significant contribution to wildlife conservation.

-Q: What impact do Certified Wildlife Friendly® and Predator Friendly® have?
+Q: What impact does the Certified Wildlife Friendly™ family of programs have?

-The Certified Wildlife Friendly® and Predator Friendly® labels use the power of the marketplace to create on-the-ground change by providing incentives for the protection of endangered wildlife around the world, offering opportunity in often remote and highly disadvantaged communities, and enabling conservation of the earth’s remaining intact landscapes.
+The Certified Wildlife Friendly™ family of labels use the power of the marketplace to create on-the-ground change by providing incentives for the protection of endangered wildlife around the world, offering opportunity in often remote and highly disadvantaged communities, and enabling conservation of the earth’s remaining intact landscapes.

-Our certified producers protect keystone endangered species inAsia, Africa, and Latin and North America, such as the Snow Leopard, Elephant, Red Panda, and Wolf; conserve over twelve million hectares of diverse wetlands, forests, and grasslands; and benefit over 200,000 people who coexist with wildlife through income and employment.
+Our certified enterprises protect keystone endangered species on five continents, such as the Snow Leopard, Elephant, Red Panda, and Wolf; conserve over thirteen million hectares of diverse wetlands, forests, and grasslands; and benefit over 300,000 people who coexist with wildlife through employment and income generation.

 Based on the principles of wildlife conservation, economic well-being, and accountability, each of our certified product lines illustrates the possibilities of triple-bottom-line success for people, planet and profit.

-Q: How do I know whether a product is Certified Wildlife Friendly® or Predator Friendly®?
+Q: How do I know whether a product is certified by the Wildlife Friendly Enterprise Network?

-WFEN owns the trademarks for Wildlife Friendly®, Certified Wildlife Friendly® and Predator Friendly®.
-If you do not see the registered trademark or our logo the product or service is not Wildlife Friendly®.
-If you are unsure or would like to report improper use of our marks please contact Julie@wildlifefriendly.org.
+Look for the logo!
+If you do not see our distinctive logo on the product or service, it is not certified by WFEN.
+If you are unsure or would like to report improper use of our marks please contact firstname.lastname@example.org.